Animal welfare is essential for sustainable and profitable cattle production. It is also a legal responsibility.

 Information available about key aspects of cattle welfare includes:

 How an animal is handled has a major impact on their welfare and behaviour.
-The FutureBeef page, Handling cattle, provides an overview of some basic cattle handling techniques, focussing on using the animal’s natural behaviours and responses to pressure.
+Excessive stress in cattle leads to reduced productivity, such as low liveweight gains, low conception rates, low milk yields, high pre-weaning mortalities and high susceptibility to disease.
+All animals have a large number of control mechanisms that maintain the steady state of the body and brain that is essential for life.
+Handling cattle, provides an overview of some basic cattle handling techniques, focussing on using the animal’s natural behaviours and responses to pressure.

 The welfare of animals during live export is of paramount importance.
 The following resources highlight the efforts made to ensure high standards of animal welfare are maintained throughout the beef supply chain.